kdmarshall/StructureFinder/README.md

 # StructureFinder
-A Google Chrome extension that aggregates chemical data.
+### A Google Chrome extension that aggregates chemical data

-This extension has two main features.
+This extension has two main features:

 First is the 'Compound Search' component.
 This feature accepts any kind of compound name, including IUPAC, catalog names, CAS, drug common and proprietary names.
 If found, the returned info includes a list of synonyms, a PubChem link, the compound's SMILES, a list of PubMed articles and patents the compound can be found in and the 2D structure's image.